Do you know the Proper Care of Roses?

 foliage during the growing season.
 Even the sharp thorns on the rose

 To find out more on how to

 Deter Hungry Deer from your garden

-The best way to prepare the bed for planting is with a Mantis Tiller!
+The best way to prepare the bed for planting is by double digging the soil, or using a Tiller!
 Start your roses off right, with soil they can sink their roots in to!